Diversity of Fuzzy Dark Matter Solitons: Introduction

 This paper is organized as follows.
 In section~\ref{sec:ge}, we briefly review the effects of the gravitoelectric field due to a supermassive BH on the FDM solitons.
-In section~\ref{sec:gm}, we prove the effects of the gravitomagnetic field due to the rotation velocity of FDM, the supermassive black hole spin and the orbital motion of supermassive BH binary on the FDM solitons are negligible.
+In section~\ref{sec:gm}, we study the effects of the gravitomagnetic field due to the rotation velocity of FDM, the supermassive BH spin and the orbital motion of supermassive BH binary on the FDM solitons.
 In section~\ref{sec:edr}, we study the interaction between soliton binary with the extreme density-ratio.
 In section~\ref{sec:bar}, we calculate the FDM solitons in a given ellipsoidal baryon profile.
 Finally, a brief summary and discussions are included in section~\ref{sec:sd}.